carmenbianca/report-liferay/report.md

 more would have muddied the essence of the problem.
 However, more context is needed to understand some things in later chapters.

-**Notice to the reader:** Feel free to skip this section or briefly skim over it.
-Later chapters will refer back to these sections when the context is needed.

 #### Liferay Portal {#liferay-portal}

 Liferay Digital Experience Platform (DXP) is the main product of Liferay.
 It is